GitThaisen/rest-json-validator/README.md

 Your validator will recursively run through the specification, and return a test response to the listener.
 Observe the empty curly brackets, indicating we do not investigate the content of any returned values, only the api response structure.

-## Example og a bit more enhanced check:
+## Example including checking a response value:

 Change your specification (MEDIAELEMENT_CHECKS) by replacing